CV vs Resume: What’s the Difference & Which One to Use?

 Resume structure and format

-Compared to the academic CV, a resume or short CV is more concise and leaves out any information irrelevant to your target jobs.
+A resume or short CV is focuses on your relevant career path, leaving out irrelevant details.
 Today, the majority of employers use applicant tracking systems (ATS) that sort out irrelevant resumes.
 To be shortlisted, you need to include specific keywords in your resume text and list relevant experience.

 1. Name and contact details